*Blog Written by Jason Emery, Courtesy of NFPAs Electric Vehicle Safety Training Website

-As hybrid and electric vehicles become more popular on the roadways, it is more important than ever for responders to understand the best identification methods.
+As hybrid and electric vehicles become more popular on the roadways, it is more important than ever for emergency responders to understand the best identification methods.
 Most responders tend to rely on external badging as the sole identification method; this however can result in some vehicles not being properly identified.
 First keep in mind that there are no industry standards for external markings.
 Vehicle markings can range from all four sides to a complete absence of external badging.
-Responders must also consider that the potential exists for external markings to become hidden or dislodged as a result of a crash.
+Responders, such as EMS or Fire service personnel must also consider that the potential exists for external markings to become hidden or dislodged as a result of a crash.

 During an emergency response, the most appropriate action is for first responders to treat any vehicle as if it is some type of alternative fueled vehicle until you can make positive identification one way or another.
 Additionally, if at first glance you do not see any badging, be sure to look for less conventional identification methods such as battery vents, dashboard logos or indicators, orange cabling, etc. to ensure that you are not dealing with a hybrid or electric vehicle.
 For more detailed information on proper identification methods take the online class available soon on our website, or be sure to attend a training class in your area using the NFPA classroom program.